Atlassian Corporation PLC (NASDAQ:TEAM) Director Scott Farquhar Sells 7,665 Shares

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the firm’s stock in a transaction on Wednesday, June 18th.
-The stock was sold at an average price of $196.44, for a total transaction of $1,505,712.60.
-Following the transaction, the director now directly owns 53,655 shares of the company’s stock, valued at approximately $10,539,988.20.
-This represents a 12.50% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) Director Scott Farquhar sold 7,665 shares of the stock in a transaction that occurred on Friday, June 20th.
+The shares were sold at an average price of $192.44, for a total transaction of $1,475,052.60.
+Following the completion of the sale, the director now owns 45,990 shares in the company, valued at $8,850,315.60.
+This represents a 14.29% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Scott Farquhar also recently made the following trade(s):